-Katharine Bailey is Director of Applied Research at the Centre for Evaluation and Monitoring (CEM) at Durham University.
-Her responsibilities include overall direction of assessment reporting, policy engagement and communications.
+Katharine Bailey is Director of Policy at the Centre for Evaluation and Monitoring (CEM).

-Katharine has many years of experience working with schools, governments and partner organisation in the UK and around the world, helping them to use assessment data for pupil and school improvement.
+She has many years of experience working with schools and governments in the UK and around the world, helping them to use assessment data for pupil and school improvement.

-The Centre for Evaluation and Monitoring (CEM) at Durham University is one of the largest and longest established research groups providing learning assessment for children of all ages.
-CEM’s methods are research-based, evidence driven and market-tested, built on a foundation of non-commercial academic practice with the School of Education at Durham University.
+The Centre for Evaluation and Monitoring (CEM) is one of the largest and longest established research groups providing learning assessment for children of all ages.
+CEM’s methods are research-based, evidence driven and market-tested, built on a foundation of non-commercial academic practice.

 Prof Robert Coe

-Rob has contributed to the writing of some key publications that connect evidence and educational practice.
-He is a co-author of the Sutton Trust / Education Endowment Foundation’s Teaching and Learning Toolkit and the EEF’s DIY Evaluation Guide for teachers.
-He is lead author of the Sutton Trust report What Makes Great Teaching? and co-author of the Teacher Development Trust’s Developing Great Teaching report.
-He is a member of advisory groups for a wide range of educational organisations.
+Rob is co-author of the Sutton Trust / Education Endowment Foundation’s Teaching and Learning Toolkit and the EEF’s DIY Evaluation Guide for teachers.
+He is lead author of the Sutton Trust report What Makes Great Teaching?, co-author of the Teacher Development Trust’s Developing Great Teaching report.

 Dr Lee Copping